MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 | Credit requirement | Minimum 660 FICO at most lenders | Reduced credit thresholds |

 The HEAT Loan is most useful when paired with the rebate to spread the post-rebate cost over multiple years interest-free.
-In the Cambridge example above, the family could finance the $11,250 net cost over 7 years at 0% interest, paying approximately $134 per month while immediately benefiting from the lower operating cost of the heat pump.
+In the Cambridge example above, the family could finance the $11,250 net cost over 7 years at 0%, paying approximately $134 per month while immediately benefiting from the lower operating cost of the heat pump.
+For households that would otherwise finance the project with a HELOC at 7% or higher, the 0% HEAT Loan alone is worth thousands in avoided interest.

 Cold-Climate Equipment Requirements in Massachusetts

-Massachusetts is cold.
-Even the warmest parts of the state, like Cape Cod and the South Coast, see January design temperatures around 10°F. Inland and northern Massachusetts regularly see -5°F to -10°F overnight lows.
-MassSave-rebated heat pumps must be specified to perform in these conditions.
+Massachusetts is cold, and equipment selection has to reflect it.
+Even the warmest parts of the state — Cape Cod and the South Coast — see January design temperatures around 10°F, while inland and northern Massachusetts regularly see -5°F to -10°F overnight lows.
+Accordingly, MassSave-rebated heat pumps must be specified to perform in these conditions, not the milder conditions that drive equipment ratings in the Mid-Atlantic.

-The program requires heat pumps to meet the Northeast Energy Efficiency Partnerships (NEEP) cold-climate specification at minimum, which means rated capacity at 5°F must be at least 70% of rated capacity at 47°F. Most MassSave-eligible cold-climate units actually exceed this, maintaining 75-85% of nominal capacity at 5°F.
+The program requires heat pumps to meet the Northeast Energy Efficiency Partnerships (NEEP) cold-climate specification at minimum, which means rated capacity at 5°F must be at least 70% of rated capacity at 47°F. In practice, current-generation inverter-driven models from Mitsubishi, Daikin, LG, and Fujitsu comfortably exceed that threshold — maintaining 75% to 85% of nominal capacity at 5°F is now typical.

-Sizing the equipment correctly is critical for both rebate compliance and real-world comfort.
-Oversized systems short-cycle and waste energy; undersized systems lean on expensive electric resistance backup heat.
-See our heat pump sizing guide for detailed Manual J methodology, and our analysis of cold-climate heat pump sizing for the Northeast for region-specific considerations.
+Sizing correctly is critical for both rebate compliance and real-world comfort.
+Oversized systems short-cycle, waste energy, and fail to dehumidify properly in shoulder seasons; undersized systems lean on expensive electric resistance backup, which can silently inflate winter bills by 30% to 60%.
+See our heat pump sizing guide for the detailed Manual J methodology, and our analysis of cold-climate heat pump sizing for the Northeast for Zone 5A and 6A region-specific considerations.

 Auxiliary heat strip caveat: MassSave whole-home rebates require that the heat pump be capable of meeting the home's heating load down to the design temperature without resistance backup heat as the primary source.
 Auxiliary heat strips are permitted as emergency backup only.
 Contractors will document this on the pre-approval application.